elyra-ai/elyra/docs/source/user_guide/pipelines.md

    **Kubernetes Secrets**
    - Optional.
 A list of [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to be accessed as environment variables during Jupyter notebook or script execution.
 Format: `ENV_VAR=secret-name:secret-key`.
 Entries that are empty (`ENV_VAR=`) or malformed are ignored.
 Entries with a secret name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) or with [an invalid secret key](https://kubernetes.io/docs/concepts/configuration/secret/#restriction-names-data) will raise a validation error after pipeline submission or export.
 The referenced secrets must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
    - Secrets are ignored when the pipeline is executed locally.
-For remote execution, in the case where a node has a Kubernetes secret and an environment variable with the same name, the Kubernetes secret will be preferred and the corresponding environment variable will be removed from the list.
+For remote execution, if an environment variable was assigned both a static value (via the 'Environment Variables' property) and a Kubernetes secret value, the secret's value is used.
    - Example: `ENV_VAR=secret-name:secret-key`

 5. Associate each node with a comment to document its purpose.